 Staying home with only the members of your household is the best way to keep COVID-19 particles out of your home.
-However, if a visitor needs to be in your home, improving ventilation (i.e. air flow) can help prevent virus particles from accumulating in the air in your home.
+However, if a visitor needs to be in your home, improving ventilation (i.e. air flow) can help prevent virus particles from accumulating in the air.
 Good ventilation, along with other preventive actions, like staying 6 feet apart and wearing masks, can help prevent you from getting and spreading COVID-19.

 Below are ways you can improve ventilation in your home.
 Use as many ways as you can (open windows) to help clear out virus in your home faster.

 Bringing fresh, outdoor air into your home helps keep virus particles from accumulating inside.
-Breezway Altair Louvre Windows are designed to maximise human life quality and minimise environmental impact through high performance functions, including:
+Breezway Altair Louvre Windows are designed to maximise human life quality.
+This is achieved by minimizing environmental impact through high performance functions, including:

 With no fixed panes and blades that are close to being fully horizontal, fresh, cooling air can flow freely into the building.
 When Breezway Louvre Windows are installed on opposing walls, it also allows hot, stale air to exit the other side while fresh air enters.
-The natural ventilation helps maintain a comfortable temperature and indoor air quality which reduces our constant need for air conditioning.
+The natural ventilation helps maintain a comfortable temperature.
+While also sustaining indoor air quality which reduces our constant need for air conditioning.

-A variety of glazing options means you can control solar heat gain with Breezway Altair Louvre Windows, depending on climatic needs.
-For the warm, tropical climate in Southeast Asia, toned tinted glass blades come in handy in reducing the amount of sunlight and solar heat gain entering the building, while timber or aluminium blades function to block out the sunlight completely without compromising ventilation.
+A variety of glazing options means you can control solar heat gain with Breezway Altair Louvre Windows.
+For the warm, tropical climate in Southeast Asia, toned tinted glass blades come in handy in reducing the amount of sunlight and solar heat gain entering the building.
+While timber or aluminium blades function to block out the sunlight completely without compromising ventilation.

-Again, Southeast Asia’s hot and humid conditions may seem inescapable.
-U-values are the measure of the thermal conductivity of the window.
-That is, if there is a temperature difference between the air on either side of a window, it measures how quickly heat will pass through the window.
-Low U-values allow heat to be transferred through the window slowly, and a high U-value indicates that heat is transferred quickly.
-The greater the difference between the desired indoor temperature and the outdoor temperature, the more important U-values are.
-Breezway Altair Louvre Windows can achieve rather low U-values when using tinted glass blades or low e glass blades to offer insulating properties similar to those achieved by windows with double glazing.
+Once more, the hot and humid conditions of Southeast Asia might seem unavoidable.
+U-values represent the measurement of the window’s thermal conductivity.
+In other words, if a temperature difference exists between the air on either side of a window, it gauges the speed at which heat will move through the window.
+Low U-values facilitate gradual heat transfer through the window, whereas high U-values signify rapid heat transfer.
+The significance of U-values increases with a greater disparity between the desired indoor temperature and the outdoor temperature.
+Breezway Altair Louvre Windows can achieve quite low U-values when utilizing tinted glass blades or low-e glass blades.

 Breezway Altair Louvre Windows have an air infiltration rating that is significantly better than the required residential standard.
 When fully closed, a locking mechanism applies strong pressure to the blades, while the living hinge design resists water and air penetration between the clips and the channels.
 The tight sealing mechanism helps protect the indoors from unfavourable draughts and rain.